bapat-akshay/ENPM_673_Perception-1/README.md

 To generate a curve using RANSAC method:
 * In the CLI enter   >> python3 problem_2_ransac.py data_2
 * Note: data_2 is the name of the csv file which contains the data of points given in terms of (x,y), which is passed as a parameter to read the data.
-* Output: A graph is generated with the given data being plotted with the best fit curve as per RANSAC
+* Output: A graph is generated with the given data being plotted with the best fit curve as per RANSAC.

 **PROBLEM 3:**